 - Shoulder or neck stiffness in the morning that may prevent you from moving easily after you get out of bed

-- Intermittent pain that radiates to your shoulders, arms, and hands
+- Sporadic pain that radiates to your shoulders, arms and hands

 - Numbness or soreness in your neck and shoulders